thermalogic/SimVCCE/vccrust/docs/technical_report.md

 The algorithm relies on two key mechanisms:

-1. **Panic as signal**: When a component's `state()` or `balance()` method encounters NaN input data, it panics.
-This panic is caught by `catch_unwind` and is treated as "not ready yet" rather than an error.
+1. **Result as signal**: When a component's `state()` or `balance()` method encounters NaN input data, it returns `Err(SimulationError)`.
+This is treated as "not ready yet" rather than a fatal error.

 2. **Node sharing propagation**: When a component successfully processes, it writes results to its output port.
-Because of node sharing, these results are immediately visible to the connected downstream component's input port.
+Because of node sharing (via `Rc<RefCell<Port>>`), these results are immediately visible to the connected downstream component's input port.
 On the next iteration, the downstream component may now have sufficient data to process successfully.

 ### 7.4 Convergence